January 28, 2021

 If you want to stay comfortable, you can also do push-ups on a yoga mat.

-If you find yourself struggling to maintain form after a single pushup, we all have to start somewhere.
+If you find yourself struggling to maintain good form after a single pushup, we all have to start somewhere.
 To address this problem, consider these beginner-friendly modifications:

 Follow the same instructions mentioned above; only your knees will be on the ground.
 Keep your elbows bent at the 45-degree angle, pressing up just as you would with a standard pushup.
 Try and complete a set up ten to get started.